studiochampgauche/headless-react-wordpress-boilerplate/README.md

 - NodeJS (tested with v20.15.0)
 - ACF Pro 6.2.6 or higher
 - PHP Version 8.2 or higher
 - A premium or commercial subscription to the GSAP Club.
-(You need to and the .npmrc file in `constructor` directory for authenticate your account.)
+(You need to add the .npmrc file in `constructor` directory for authenticate your account.)

 ## Apache configuration